ummahrican/palestine-api/README.md

 uv run fastapi dev
 ```

-To upgrade packages to latest version for maintence:
+To upgrade packages to latest version for maintenance:

 ```shell
 uv sync --upgrade
 ```

 ### 🧪 Test

 This project uses pytest for test discovery.
 Simply run:

 ```shell
 pytest
 ```

 test_FILENAME.py will be auto discovered and tests will run

 ### 📦 Docker builds

 Simply build the dockerfile in your prefered architecture with (select arch with --platform= otherwise it defaults to your system):

 ```shell
 docker build -t palestine-api-local .
 ```

 Then run it!

 ```shell
 docker run -d -p 80:80 palestine-api-local
 ```